 Discussion

 The average age of the patients in our study was 38.20 ± 0.80 years, indicating that they were young.
 Bara [2] in Mali, Koné and al. [11] in Côte d'Ivoire, and Moutsinga [12] in Morocco also found a young population in their studies, with average ages of 45.32, 32, and 41 years, respectively.
 This could be explained by the fact that the African population is predominantly young [12].
-While this young population constitutes the active population, their hospitalization could contribute to reducing the resources and economy of our countries due to the economic and social costs associated with hospital stays.
-Among the diseases for which they were hospitalized are preventable diseases, hence the need for awareness-raising and communication to change the behavior of this young segment of the population, which represents the future of our country.
+While this young population constitutes the active population, their hospitalisation could contribute to reducing the resources and economy of our countries due to the economic and social costs associated with hospital stays.
+Among the diseases for which they were hospitalised are preventable diseases, hence the need for awareness-raising and communication to change the behaviour of this young segment of the population, which represents the future of our country.

 The male predominance in our study corroborates the results of Koné and al. [11] with a sex ratio (M/F) of 1.1.
 However, other authors have found a female predominance in their series [2,12].
 This male predominance in our study could be explained by the fact that women have a stronger immune response to infections than men.
 They produce more antibodies, thereby strengthening their resistance to infections [13].

 HIV infection and hypertension were the most common comorbidities in our series, found in 17.79% and 9.44% of cases, respectively.
 These results corroborate those of Bara [2] in Mali, Kra and al. [14] in Côte d'Ivoire, and Poda and al. [15], who also reported a high prevalence of HIV- infected patients.
 The search for medical history or comorbidities remains essential in patient interviews, as it helps guide diagnosis, treatment, and follow-up.
-These results draw our attention to the fact that the majority of patients hospitalized in the infectious diseases department are HIV-infected, despite multiple awareness campaigns aimed at breaking the chain of transmission.
+These results draw our attention to the fact that the majority of patients hospitalised in the infectious diseases department are HIV-infected, despite multiple awareness campaigns aimed at breaking the chain of transmission.
 This observation confirms that HIV/AIDS remains a concern in our region and that it is often discovered at the AIDS stage.
 Furthermore, the presence of chronic noncommunicable diseases such as hypertension and diabetes raises questions about the epidemiological transition from infectious diseases to noncommunicable diseases.
-These diseases must be systematically investigated or screened for in patients hospitalized for fever.
+These diseases must be systematically investigated or screened for in patients hospitalised for fever.

 In our series, acute fevers were the most common, accounting for 87.30% (n=481) of cases, while prolonged fevers accounted for 12.70% (n=70) of cases.
 This could be explained by the fact that the majority of the etiologies found in our series (dengue and malaria) manifest as acute fevers.
 On the other hand, prolonged fevers were mostly reported in the literature [2,11].